AdobeDocs/commerce-operations.en/help/configuration/search/search-stopwords.md

 ## Configure stopwords

 Stopwords are located in the `<magento_root>/vendor/magento/module-elasticsearch/etc/stopwords` directory.
-Adobe Commerce and Magento Open Source ships with one CSV file containing stopwords for the default locales and an additional file, `stopwords.csv`, which has stopwords for any locale that is not represented by another CSV file.
+Adobe Commerce ships with one CSV file containing stopwords for the default locales and an additional file, `stopwords.csv`, which has stopwords for any locale that is not represented by another CSV file.

 The default lifetime for stopwords file cache is 15 minutes.